 If you can negotiate a long-term royalties interest, it could pay for you and your children for some years.

 On the other hand…

-The amount of money which can be made from royalties is not always huge and it can take years to see any real return on your investment.
-Not only that but with most songs and other products there is generally a slow decline in income as singers are forgotten and the records get played less, making less money.
-However, there is usually at least a bit of income for some years to come.
+The amount of money that can be made from royalties is not always huge, and it can take years to see any real return on your investment.
+Not only that, with most songs and other products there is generally a slow decline in income as singers are forgotten and the records get played less, making less money.
+However, there is usually at least a bit of income for some years.
 In fact, you could find that the income will spike every now and then if there is new interest in the song or film you have royalties in.
-However, you can’t depend on this, it’s very much the luck of the draw.
+However, you can’t depend on this – it’s very much the luck of the draw.

 As with most types of investments, you need to think through the likelihood of a particular song/film/book/gizmo lasting for many years.
 Is it a long-term winner, or has its star already started to wane?
 It’s up to you, but if you already have money invested in more traditional products it’s worth considering investing in royalties as an interesting alternative!